IrisDynamics/orcaSDK/README.md

 ## Setting Up Hardware and Testing Your Motor

 Before continuing onto any software development, make sure that you have read through and followed the steps in the Orca Series Quickstart Guide, which can be found on [our downloads page](https://irisdynamics.com/downloads).
-We recommend testing your motors functionality through IrisControls, also hosted on our downloads page, before beginning to operate your motor through the SDK.
+We recommend testing your motor's functionality through IrisControls, also hosted on our downloads page, before beginning to operate your motor through the SDK.

 ### Windows

-Windows users will need to update a setting on their yellow cable.
-Each cable has a built in latency of 16ms by default.
-For the blue cable, this is fine, but the SDK requires that this latency setting is reduced as much as possible.
-This allows for high speed communication with your motor.
+On Windows, each cable has a built in latency of 16ms between messages by default.
+For the blue cable, this is fine.
+But to enable high speed communication with your motor, this latency setting should be reduced as much as possible on the yellow cable.
 To update this setting, follow these steps:
  - Ensure your cables are connected to your computer
  - Open Device Manager
  - Navigate to "Ports (COM & LPT)" and expand the dropdown menu